red0x0002/xpanel-custom-dpi/README.md

 6. You can now simply overwrite any of the values within range the of 25600 (it must be below 25600) and then hit "Ctrl + S" page

-7. if you see an error or warning sign ⚠️ next to the file name, right click it and click "Override content" then store it anywhere you like (you can delete it after successfully changing your dpi)
+7. if you see an error or warning sign ⚠️ next to the file name, right click it and click "Override content" then store it anywhere you like
-(it is simply saving the new javascript file to disk so the website can use it)
+(it is simply saving the new javascript file to disk so the website can use it - you can delete it after successfully changing your dpi)

 8. Now refresh the page and click on whatever custom dpi value you set.